elunna/nerfhack-changelog/README.md

 * Withering can be cured by quaffing holy water.
 * Blessed restore ability only restores a few levels (Evil)
 * potions of gain energy grant a lot more energy and get an alchemy recipe (from xNetHack).
+* Mixing oil with water always results in diluted oil.

 ### WANDS